Dr. Farmer is head of the department of Family Practice at BC Women’s Hospital.

 Dr. Farmer leads a department of 120 members, ensuring a high standard of care for all women.

-Dr. Michael Farmer obtained his MD degree at the University of British Columbia in 1988 and after six months as a resident in Obstetrics and Gynecology, found his niche in Family Practice, with a high-volume maternity care practice.
-He has been on Active Staff in the Department of Family Practice since 1990 and has done well over 2500 deliveries in that time.
-In fact, he has now delivered six second-generation babies!
+He obtained his MD degree at the University of British Columbia in 1988, and after six months as a resident in Obstetrics and Gynecology, found his niche in Family Practice, with a high-volume maternity care practice.
+He has been on Active Staff in the Department of Family Practice since 1990 and has done well over 4000 deliveries since then.
+In fact, he has now delivered ten second-generation babies!

-Now that his two children are grown and away at university he has more time to spend with his volunteer medical work.
-Dr. Farmer was working in Haiti within days of the massive earthquake happening and in October will once again be travelling with 40 other volunteer doctors and nurses to work in Guatemala with Health for Humanity.
+Now that his two children have graduated from university, he has more time to spend with his volunteer medical work.
+Dr. Farmer was working in Haiti within days of the massive earthquake, and will once again be travelling with 40 other volunteer doctors and nurses to work in Guatemala with Health for Humanity.

 Dr. Farmer is a food and wine connoisseur and his passion is travelling.
-This year he and his partner visited their 78th country, and next on the list are India and Sri Lanka.
+This year, he and his partner visited their 78th country, and next on the list are Jordan and Egypt.